-One of the most important keys to intrinsic motivation is to identify the situations in which the employees experience their work as meaningful and can see the purpose of it.
-Work becomes meaningful when the employees couple their own needs and interests with those of the organisation.
+One of the most important keys to intrinsic motivation can be found in situations where employees feel that their work is meaningful, and they can see the purpose of it.
+Work becomes meaningful when employees couple their own needs and interests with those of the organisation.

-Thus, the leadership task is, to a greater extent, to support that the employees are able to make these couplings.
+Thus, the leadership’s task is, to a greater extent, to support employees in making these couplings.
 It calls for leaders who know how to motivate and engage the individual employee.

-The better management understands how to build a culture and an organisational setup supporting the three needs, the better the foundation is for achieving good results through intrinsic motivation.
+The better management understands how to build a culture and an organisational set-up that supports the three needs, the better the foundation is for achieving good results with the employees through intrinsic motivation.

 The most important keys to intrinsic motivation is found when employees experience their work as meaningful and can see the purpose of it.

-If you want to become better at establishing good relationships with your employees, making room for autonomy and co-decision-making and evoking more stories about importance and confidence in own abilities to succeed, there are two simple, but nevertheless important, things to work on:
+There are two simple, but nevertheless, important things to work on, if you want to become better at establishing good relationships with your employees, making room for autonomy and co-decision-making and evoking more stories about importance and confidence in own abilities to succeed:

-Most leaders think that the challenge of listening to the employees is about asking a lot of questions and about keeping quiet and listening to what is said.
-However, what matters is your reaction to what you hear, which makes reflective listening a good technique (Miller & Rollnick 2013; Erichsen & Tolstrup 2013).
+Most leaders think that the challenge of listening to employees is keeping quiet and listening to what is said.
+However, your reaction to what you hear is crucial, making reflective listening a good technique (Miller & Rollnick 2013; Erichsen & Tolstrup 2013).

-Reflective listening is a technique that allows you to reflect on the thoughts and feelings of the employees’ words, while remaining both curious and present.
+Reflective listening is a technique that enables you to reflect what employees say and mean, while remaining both curious and present.
 The assumption is that the employees you talk to are trying to express something that is important to them.
-The approach is not to presume to know what the employees will say.
-Instead, reflective listening is a tool for you to discover what the employees really are trying to say.
-In this way the employees experience they are being seen and heard and want to elaborate on the subject.
-At the same time, you get an idea of your understanding of the employees’ arguments, and the conversation continues in an even more constructive way.
+The trick is not to be presumptuous about what employees will say.
+Instead, reflective listening is a tool for you to discover what employees are trying to say.

 Employee: “I think that you made the decision in our business area too quickly.
-We do not have the necessary knowledge, if you ask me.
-We should wait and gather more knowledge first”.
+If you ask me, we do not have the necessary knowledge.
+We should wait and gather more knowledge first.”

-Leader (simple reflection with recap of the employee’s own words): “In your opinion, we do not have the necessary knowledge”.
+Leader (reflection with recap of the employee’s own words): “In your opinion, we do not have the necessary knowledge.”

-Leader (complex reflection with attributing strengths): “In your opinion, we do not have the necessary knowledge – and it is important to you to have this knowledge in order to increase accuracy and for it to become a success”.
+Leader (reflection and continuing the line of thought): “In your opinion, we do not have the necessary knowledge – and it is important to you to have this knowledge in order to increase accuracy and for it to become a success.”

-The leaders who are best at evoking intrinsic motivation are the ones who succeed in asking the employees good questions rather than arguing with them and understand that importance and confidence in own abilities may be expressed individually in many different ways.
+The leaders who are best at evoking intrinsic motivation are the ones who succeed in asking their employees good questions rather than arguing with them and who understand that feelings of importance and confidence in own abilities may be expressed individually in many different ways.

-By asking open-ended questions, you include the employees in the choices and solutions of important problems, and thereby they are supported in their need for autonomy and competence.
-The questions about importance and confidence in own abilities and in succeeding with the tasks will ensure that the employees’ motivation, perspectives and ideas are put into play, and that the employees experience being involved in the process.
+By asking open-ended questions, you include employees in solving important problems, and they are, thereby, supported in their need for autonomy and competence.
+When you ask questions about importance and confidence in own abilities, you ensure that employees’ motivation, perspectives and ideas are put into play, and that employees feel involved in the process.

-Depending on the answers, the leader can very quickly get a sense of whether the task is seen as important by the employee and, consequently, to what extent the employee has intrinsic motivation to carry it out.
-The more important and the more relevant the task is perceived, the greater the employee’s effort will be to solve it with a high degree of quality.
+Depending on the answers, you can very quickly get a sense of whether the task is seen as important by an employee and, thereby, to what extent the employee feels intrinsically motivated to carry it out.
+The more important and the more relevant the task is perceived, the greater an employee’s effort will be to solve it with a high degree of quality.

 Furthermore, it is vital that employees believe they can succeed with a task in order for them to be motivated to take action and really engage in the job.
-Therefore, you must remember to enquire into their confidence in their own competences to succeed.
-By enquiring into this, you build a relationship with the employee, where the employee experiences that you help build confidence and motivation for solving the tasks.
+Therefore, you must remember to enquire about their confidence in their own competences to succeed.
+By enquiring about this, you build a relationship with the employee, where the employee feels that you help build their confidence and motivation in relation to solving tasks.

 The more important and the more relevant the task is perceived, the greater the employee’s effort will be to solve it with

-The answers will reveal whether you need to improve the employee’s confidence in own abilities, or whether an employee is motivated to get stuck in with the task with a firm belief in success.
+The answers will reveal whether you need to improve an employee’s feelings of confidence in own abilities, or whether an employee is motivated to get stuck in with the task with a firm belief in success.

-Only you can answer how much and how you will work on evoking motivation among your employees, and which keys to intrinsic motivation will be advantageous for you to discover in your organisational setup or leadership behaviour.
-In other words, it is up to you which doors to success and good results you wish to open with intrinsic motivation – but now you know that research shows that you can reach your desired goals by finding even more keys to intrinsic motivation in your organisation.
-Happy search.
+Only you can answer how much and how you will work on evoking intrinsic motivation among your employees, and which keys to intrinsic motivation will be advantageous for your organisation to discover in your organisational set-up or leadership behaviour.
+In other words, it is up to you to decide which doors to success and good results you wish to open with intrinsic motivation – but now you know that research shows that there are many opportunities to achieve the goals you set for yourself.
+Happy searching!

 Deci, E. & Ryan, R. (2000) Self-Determination Theory and the Facilitation of Intrinsic Motivation, Social Development, and Well-Being.